Rainbow Six Siege operators: who to pick, which abilities are best

 Best defending Operators in Rainbow Six Siege

-Objective defenders play very differently.
+Anchors play very differently.
 Their focus is to ensure that the enemy does not get to the objective at any cost.
 Good operators for this role include the likes of Smoke and Lesion who can litter the area with traps to cripple enemies, while Echo, Valkyrie, and Maestro can use their skills to gather information as to where the enemy is coming from.
+Even the most recent defending operator – Kaid, has made quite the impact thanks to his electro-claws having a big area of effect.
 With a more recent update, Mute is also a much more viable pick thanks to a better weapon loadout.

 Learning which operator is right for you is only really a small chunk of what Rainbow Six Siege is all about.
 Having an idea of some of the more recent maps on rotation can also give you the advantage, as certain operatives shine in certain maps.
 Take a look at our Rainbow Six Siege Villa map guide to see why the likes of Sledge and Valkyrie are particularly strong picks for this labyrinthine map, or our Rainbow Six: Siege Hereford Base map guide for more on the changes made to the military base.
 There’s also the brand new map – Fortress – which we have the details for in our Rainbow Six: Siege Fortress guide.